WhatsApp Chat with us

 Minimum Order Quantity : 50 Kilograms

-Solubility : Insoluble in water, soluble in acids
+Solubility : Soluble in organic solvents (ethanol, ether), slightly soluble in water

 Minimum Order Quantity : 50 Kilograms